 Vitamin D is vital for bone health, hormone production and immune system function.
 A vitamin D deficiency means your blood levels are below 20 ng/ml.
 Levels between 21–29 ng/mL are not enough either.
 Over 90% of American have insufficient levels of vitamin D, meaning below 30 ng/ml, this can lead to a higher incidence of athletic injuries, and skin conditions like psoriasis, eczema and even contribute to autoimmune conditions like RA.
 For people who exercise a lot and are not getting sufficient nutrients in their diet, vitamin D deficiency can play a role in blood sugar issues like high Ha1C, prediabetes and type 2 diabetes.

 If you feeling constantly tired, moody, or battling aches and pains, it is time to get a vitamin D3 blood test.
 These hidden signs of a vitamin D deficiency that may be silently impacting your health.
-Discover how boosting your vitamin D levels could transform your energy, immunity, and well-being—starting today!
+Discover how Standard Process supplements can boost your vitamin D levels and transform your energy, immunity, and well-being—starting today!

 Key Takeaways